 Babies can be unsettled for many reasons and it can sometimes take time and effort to work out the cause.
 Our page The Unhappy Breastfed Baby can help you determine whether your baby’s behaviour is due to something other than an allergy.

-But when you have ruled out most of the obvious causes and your baby is still, unhappy, colicky, experiencing dry and itchy skin or passing mucousy stools you may wonder whether he could be reacting to something in his diet or environment, or something in your own diet.
+But when you have ruled out most of the obvious causes and your baby is still, unhappy, colicky, experiencing dry and itchy skin or passing mucousy stools you may wonder whether they could be reacting to something in their diet or environment, or something in your own diet.

 A baby’s immune system is immature at birth.